 The Michigan Department of Education (MDE) is responsible for administering the federal child care subsidy funds, which are disbursed through the Office of Great Start (OGS) Child Development and Care (CDC) program.
 On August 31, 2018, the Department submitted our draft plan to the Office of Child Care.

 MDE has created a plain language summary of the conditionally approved CCDF State Plan for Fiscal Year 2019-FY21 as of December 21, 2018 to help you understand what changes Michigan made to be in compliance with the requirements.
-As part of the conditional approval, MDE has submitted a DRAFT corrective action plan updates to the Administration for Children and Families (ACF) based on our approved corrective action plan.
+As part of the conditional approval, MDE submits corrective action plan updates to the Administration for Children and Families (ACF) based on our approved corrective action plan.
 You may also review the April 2019 ACF acceptance letter and the September 2019 ACF acceptance letter here.

 2017/2018 Market Rate Survey

 One requirement of receiving CCDF funding is to conduct a child care market rate survey.
 States use market rate surveys to establish child care payment rates high enough to increase access to high quality, affordable child care of all types for families using subsidy.
 Until 2014, states studied prices rather than costs in the market rate survey.
 However, it has been found that the costs to facilities and providers for providing affordable high-quality care are often greater than the prices charged to parents.
 As a result, states are now encouraged to find ways to study costs in addition to the market rates.

 MDE contracted with Public Policy Associates, Incorporated (PPA) to conduct the 2017 Market Rate Survey (MRS) and analysis of the cost of providing high-quality child care.
 A draft of the 2017 Market Rate Survey is posted here for your review.

 CCDF State Plan Waiver Requests